rasismeiro/PHP-Slack/README.md

 ### Usage

+**If not using Laravel, you'll need to pass your Slack API Token to the Slack constructor**

 Every (non-simple) API call starts with a prepare function, this is where you declare your method.
 You do this like so:
 ```php
 Slack::prepare('COMMAND');